aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

 If no `category` is provided, then defaults are used (typically 0-positioned, and 1-scaled.)

-#### 3) Bounding Box and Rendering Metrics
+### 3) Bounding Box and Rendering Metrics

 The bounding box for the glyph is then calculated, from which the width and height are derived.
 An origin shift may also be calculated if requested.

-#### 4) Apply Styles on Rendering Backend
+### 4) Apply Styles on Rendering Backend

 Depending on the rendering backend (e.g., SVG, Canvas, PDF), styles such as color, stroke-widths, etc. may be applied to the canvas.

-#### 5) Draw!
+### 5) Draw

-The glyph is ready to be drawn -- depending on the outline and the transformations, a series of `moveTo`, `lineTo`, `bezierCurveTo`, or `quadraticCurveTo` calls may be sent to the backend.
-Once we're here, the glyph is rendered, and canvas styles are restored (if necessary) for whatever comes next.
+The glyph is ready to be drawn.
+Depending on the outline and the transformations, a series of `moveTo`, `lineTo`, `bezierCurveTo`, or `quadraticCurveTo` calls are sent to the backend.
+The glyph is rendered, and canvas styles are restored (if necessary) for whatever comes next.

-If you're interested in the gory details, the entire glyph rendering code is available in `src/glyph.ts`.
+If you're interested in the details, the entire glyph rendering code is available in [`src/glyph.ts`](https://github.com/0xfe/vexflow/blob/master/src/glyph.ts).

 ## Font Metrics Files